 If you live in the area, you’re probably used to driving by your property rentals and inspecting the outside every once and a while.
 But if you live farther away, you probably rely on your property manager to give you updates as to the condition of your property, and these updates should be regular and thorough.

 Of course, it’s the property manager’s duty to conduct internal inspections of the commercial rental space as well—usually on an annual basis.
 If these reports don’t come through, or if they’re vague and lacking in enough detail, it could mean that either your property manager isn’t conducting the inspections properly, or they’re leaving important information out of their report.

 Your property manager should be immediately available to respond in case of an emergency, or they should have someone on staff who can respond if they are not personally available.
 For less critical issues, their response time should be prompt, and you should never feel as though you are being rushed or cut short in your conversations.

 An evasive property manager is a cause for concern.
 Similarly, a manager who fails to be fully transparent in their interactions with you, who dismisses your concerns, or seems to place you at the lowest priority is not someone you want to do business with.
 If you can’t communicate clearly and efficiently with your property manager, it’s time to move on.

 If you’re thinking of switching property managers, that could be its own warning sign.
 If the person or company currently caring for your property is doing a good job, there’s little reason to consider a switch.
-However, if you are unhappy with your property manager, it’s usually for a reason.
+However, if you are unhappy with your commercial property manager, it’s usually for a reason.

 Unease or lack of confidence are just as legitimate of reasons to switch property managers as what we’ve listed above.
-If you feel your property manager isn’t doing their job correctly, it’s time to look for someone new.
+If you feel your property rentals manager isn’t doing their job correctly, it’s time to look for someone new.
 After all, your property is one of your most valuable investments.
 You want to leave it in hands you trust.